linus106/lab/tomcat/CONTRIBUTING.md

 * GitHub Pull Request
 * Patch attachment to the Bugzilla issue
-* Email the patch to the developer list.
+* Email the patch to the developer memo.
 This is not preferred, but if no bug is associated with the patch, or you would like a developer review, an email may be appropriate.